kevintpeng/Learn-Something-Every-Day/Production-Engineering/Data-Stores/Cassandra.md

 - partitioner is a hash function that determines which node receives the first replica of a piece of data
 - replication of data is confgiured by a factor and placement strategy
 - snitch knows the network topology and is used to place replicas and chooses the best replica for reading

+### Data Modelling
+Modelling is different for Cassandra compared to a traditional RDBMS.
+Since there are no joins, the complexity trade of in Cassandra is knowing about access and query patterns ahead of time.
+The primary key is a tuple.
+The first element is the **partition key**.
+It should be unique, but also is used to determine data locality.
+The hash of the partition key determines which node and replica the data belongs to.
+All following elements are clustering columns which specify ordering in the partition.